cg-gdsc/FAQ/Readme.md

 - Yes, you can change your team later.
 But a participant can only change their team once during the course of the competition.

 ## How to reset the password?
-- Click the "Password Reset" button at the [signup page](https://gdsc.ce.capgemini.com/password_reset/)
+- Click the "Forgot Password" button at the [signup page](https://gdsc.ce.capgemini.com/app/login/)
 - Forgot Password page would be rendered.
+- Paste your e-mail and click *Reset password*
-- You will receive the link to reset the password.
+- Fill the form and pass the verification code.
 - Once the password is changed, you can log in using the new password.

 ## How to join an existing team?